 VueBell, Ring, and Skybell all have an accompanying mobile app that allows you to see video feeds from your front door and alerts you if somebody pressed on your doorbell or if movements are detected outside your door.
 All three also have two-way communication and are weather-resistant.

-Price-wise, however, VueBell is the cheapest, with Ring Video Doorbell costing $179 on Amazon and SkyBell being priced at $199, also on Amazon, against VueBell’s less than $100.
+Price-wise, however, VueBell is the cheapest, with Ring Video Doorbell costing $179 on Amazon and SkyBell being at a higher price, also on Amazon, against VueBell’s less than $100.
 Yet, it delivers the same HD video resolutions at 720 pixels, and even topping SkyBell’s 640 x 480 pixels VGA resolution.

 It also has a wider field of view at 185 degrees, as compared against Ring Video Doorbell’s 180 degrees and SkyBell’s 120 degrees.
 In sum, VueBell’s camera has better specs than both the more expensive SkyBell and Ring Video Doorbell.